The Missing Cross to Purity

 who wear their hats when Friends pray;

-and to show that they are not of the spirit, power, and mind, as Friends were in at the first.
+and to show that they are not of the spirit, power, and mind,

 which are forbidden by the Lord among his people.